 Accelerated by the pandemic, skyrocketing demand for processing power is driving the demand for new or expanded data centers.
 Global IT leaders are faced with the challenge of recruiting and retaining the technical staff to build these massive operations quickly and expertly, particularly in sparsely populated areas.
 That's why they seek a strategic partner with a global presence, the technical know-how, and ability to manage talent across multiple sites simultaneously.

-Global IT managers know that building massive data centers around the world with aggressive go live deadlines requires potentially thousands of seasoned technicians.
-IT leaders face significant questions: how to find, train, and retain the right resources in the right places at the right times?
-And how to maintain consistent processes and outcomes at every site?
+Global IT managers very well know that data center construction companies around the world with aggressive go-live deadlines require thousands of potentially seasoned technicians.
+IT leaders face significant questions like: How do you find, train, and retain the right resources in the right places at the right times?
+Moreover, how do we maintain consistent processes and outcomes at every site?
+Black Box data center services attends to this human aspect of data center builds on a local level with proven, globally tested processes and methodologies, such as:

 Cultivating talent for the long haul requires a cyclical approach to recruiting, training, and retaining talent to reallocate resources (and knowledge) from one project to the next.

-A skilled partner can orchestrate builds, retrofits, and maintenance giving you the ability to go to market quickly through strategic planning and rapid mobilization.
+A skilled partner can orchestrate builds, retrofits, and maintenance, giving you the ability to go to market quickly through strategic planning and rapid mobilization and enhancing the Customer Experience.View Flyer

 Having a global data-center strategy means anticipating (demand) requirements and putting consistent methodologies and mechanisms in place for hiring, retention, and redeployment from one site to another.
 It's investing in long-term, program-level training and reallocating resources to the next project for full-circle, repeatable, predictable services — and results — across all sites.